Skip to content

 Run SonarCloud analysis locally:

-# Install SonarScanner
+# Install SonarScanner on macOS

 # Run analysis